← All articles Adaptogens

-The Ancient Herb That’s Actually Worth the Hype: A Deep Dive into Ashwagandha
+Ashwagandha: The Ancient Herb That’s Actually Worth the Hype

-As someone who has spent years navigating the noise of the wellness industry, I look for two things: ancient wisdom and modern data.
-Ashwagandha happens to have both.
-It’s been a staple in Ayurveda (traditional Indian medicine) for over 3,000 years, but what excites me right now is the sheer volume of modern clinical trials validating what practitioners have known for centuries.
+I’ve spent years sorting hype from evidence in the wellness industry, and I look for two things in a supplement: a long track record and modern data.
+Ashwagandha has both.
+It’s been a staple in Ayurveda (traditional Indian medicine) for over 3,000 years, and what makes it interesting right now is the volume of clinical trials backing up what practitioners have claimed for centuries.

 Here is what the science actually says, how it affects your body, and the best way to add it to your routine.